jjbergman/iliaslatina/IL-translation.md

 # Preface

-@1   Goddess, tell me about the wrath of arrogant Pelides, which wrought sorrowful deaths on the wretched Greeks and sent the brave souls of heroes down to Orcus and left their bloodless limbs and unburied bones for dogs and birds to rip apart.
+1   Goddess, tell me about the wrath of the arrogant son of Peleus, which brought grim deaths to the wretched Greeks and sent the brave souls of heroes down to Orcus and left their bloodless limbs and unburied bones for dogs and birds to rip apart.
-[superbus transferred? / brought about too weak? / why the reboot at line 4 and allowed? too free here?]

-@6   The will of the highest king was abided, since first the warring hearts of sceptered Atrides and the renowned warrior Achilles created their feud.
+6   The will of the highest king was obeyed when the warring hearts of sceptered Atrides and the renowned warrior Achilles created their feud.
-[ut primum (unusually) = "since first"]

-@9   Which god forced these men to struggle in such bitter anger?
+9   Which god forced these men to struggle in such bitter anger?
-[tristi not sorrowful here]

-*10  It was the son of Lato[Leto] and powerful Jupiter.
+10  It was the son of Leto and powerful Jupiter.

-*10  He infected the Pelasgian king's heart with a horrible plague and the Danaans were also embroiled in the grave illness.
+10  He infected the Pelasgian king's heart with a horrible plague and the Danaans were also afflicted by the grave illness.
 [Try again on implicuit / sthg with gravi morbo?]

 # [The priest's daughter?]
-*13  One day, Chryses, wearing his sacred band wrapped around his head, wept, mourning the loss of his daughter, who had been taken from him.
-He spent hated days and nights and his constant lamentations filled the air.
+13  One day, Chryses, wearing his sacred band on his head, wept, mourning the loss of his daughter, who had been taken from him.
+He spent many grim days and nights and his constant lamentations filled the air.
-["sacred band wrapped around his head" / wept and mourned paratactic? / he is not hateful, the passage of time is / this last bit is good, changing the subject away from an abl of means: but maybe not wailing?]

-*17  Because not a single day lessened his grief, and his continual wailing could not allay his tears for his daughter, he sought the Danaan camp, prostrated himself at the feet of Atrides, and begged by the gods, in his misery, that the king's honor compel him to return his daughter, the source of his wellbeing.
+@17  Because not a single day lessened his grief, and his continual wailing could not assuage his tears for his daughter, he sought the Danaan camp and prostrated himself at the feet of Atrides.
+He begged by the gods, in his misery, that the king's honor compel him to return his daughter, the source of his wellbeing.

 22  He also offered gifts.

 22  The Myrmidons were overcome by his tears and thought that Chryseis should be returned to her father.

-24  But Atrides disagreed and forced Chryses to depart from his camp, rejecting his *pietas*: a fierce love clung in Atrides heart of hearts.
+24  But Atrides disagreed and forced Chryses to depart from his camp, rejecting his *pietas*: a fierce love clung in Atrides' heart of hearts.
 His ruinous lust denied Chryses' prayers.

-27 The slighted priest once again sought the temple of Phoebus; in his grief, he scratched his dirty face, tore out his hair, and beat his old temples.
+27 The slighted priest once again went to the temple of Phoebus; in his grief, he scratched his dirty face, tore out his hair, and beat his old brow.

-30 When his groans subsided and his tears abated, he addressed the sacred ears of the prophetic god: how does it benefit me to have worshipped you, Delphic god, or to have led a chaste life for so many years?
+30 When his groans and tears subsided, he addressed the sacred ears of the prophetic god: how does it benefit me to have worshipped you, Delphic god, or to have led a chaste life for so many years?

 34 Why did I place the sacred fires on your altar if I, your priest, am scorned by a foreign enemy?